 Sick or well, we have come to love our mobile devices.
 They are a source of immediate gratification: a powerful link to those we love, access to photos, sports scores, movies and gossip about friends.
 That little device is so positive, so beloved.
 It connects us to the world.

 But the moment an app on that device in any way resembles the voice of our mom reminding us for the fourth time to make our bed, that’s the end of the app.

-Here’s an example: An interviewee told me about an older friend who was having trouble remembering to put in her eye drops every day at 3:00.
-My contact offered to program her friend’s cell phone to chime at 3:00 every day as a reminder to use the drops.
+Here’s an example: an interviewee told me about an older friend who was having trouble remembering to put in her eye drops every day at 3:00.
+My contact offered to program her friend’s phone to chime at 3:00 every day as a reminder to use the drops.
 “Great idea!”

 When my contact called her friend the following week, the phone wasn’t taking messages.
 Same thing a week later.
 The following week they saw each other at an event.

 “I’ve been trying to get in touch with you!
 Are you OK?
 Is there something wrong with your phone?”

 Well, that chime drove her nuts.
 It went off at the library, during her nap, at Tai Chi.
 It didn’t help her; it bothered her.
 But she didn’t know how to turn it off, so she drained the phone battery and put it in a drawer.